Chitra2409/Devops/README.md

 # Devops

-I will be uploading my daily learings in devops here.
+I will be uploading my daily learings in devops here :)